Employee Assistance Program

 You should not expect emergency in-person care or immediate scheduling of an appointment that day with a counselor.
 For emergency situations you should go to the ER or call 911.
 Appointments are scheduled as soon as they are available, but you may need to wait a week or two before you are meeting with a counselor in-person.
 EAP will try to assist in scheduling appointments as soon as possible.
 However, local counselor schedules availability determine how soon you may meet with a counselor in-person.

 This service is fully confidential and protected under the Health Insurance Portability and Accountability Act.
-UNI has contracted with Employee and Family Resources® to administer our Employee Assistance Program (EAP).
+UNI has contracted with Employee & Family Resources® to administer our Employee Assistance Program (EAP).

 Emergency Care